Date: 28-29 June 2021

 With the expert guidance of two experienced experts, delegates will leave having produced their own feebly hydraulic lime, which was historically an incredibly popular and versatile building material.

 - How to source suitable local materials for lime production

 - How to successfully fire a field kiln, including monitoring methods

 - The science and technology of British hydraulic limes

 - The importance of lime in the current climate crisis

-Alongside the hands-on tutorials, the course will include lectures, a bonfire social in the evening (at a small extra cost to cover refreshments), and plenty of opportunity to get to know like minded enthusiasts.
+Alongside the hands-on tutorials, the course will include lectures and plenty of opportunity to get to know like minded enthusiasts.

 A light lunch is included in the course fee, and certificates of attendance are available for CPD purposes on request.
 This course will be based in Boxley, Kent at the SPAB's Old House Project.
 Any remaining material produced during the course will be used in live building projects on site.